-- Preschool-Grade 4 students-sneakers only required, velcro fasteners for students that cannot tie. - Grade 5 students-sneakers only required/t-shirt, shorts or athletic pants optional. - Grades 6-8 students-sneakers, t-shirt, shorts or athletic pants required. - Tank tops are not allowed. - T-shirts and shorts do not need to be a specific color or brand.
+- Preschool-Grade 4 students-sneakers only required, velcro fasteners for students that cannot tie. - Grade 5 students-sneakers only required/t-shirt, shorts or athletic pants optional. - Grades 6-8 students-sneakers, t-shirt, shorts or athletic pants required. - Middle School students with a first period Physical Education class may come to school dressed in PE attire. - Tank tops are not allowed. - T-shirts and shorts do not need to be a specific color or brand.